 Over the course of two months on the road, I’ve watched many YouTube videos, read many posts and blogs concerning the RV lifestyle.
 The majority of information that I have found leads me to believe that the RV life is an all carefree style with limited stress.
 I’m here to tell you life, in general, is stressful.
 It doesn’t matter if you live in a house or on the road, problems will arise and have to be dealt with.

 The first big issue we faced while being on the road was high-speed internet access.

-Now if you are working from your laptop as your main source of income you will be hard pressed to find a steady fast connection.
-Yes, you can give it your best shot at the local McDonald’s or Starbucks, but driving your rig to find these locations will get tire-some.
-Depending how big your rig is you may not be able to find parking close enough to connect for long.
-There also will be days when you wont be able to connect at all.
+Now if you are working from your laptop as your main source of income you will be hard-pressed to find a steady fast connection.
+Yes, you can give it your best shot at the local McDonald’s or Starbucks, but driving your rig to find these locations will get tiresome.
+Depending on how big your rig is you may not be able to find parking close enough to connect for long.
+There also will be days when you won’t be able to connect at all.
 We use Verizon with a Jetpack and still have trouble with a steady signal.
 Verizon has dead spots too.
-This is just food for thought for those planning on an on-line income.
+This is just food for thought for those planning on an online income.
 You may want to rethink your plan.

-Weather conditions are a must to keep track of during your travels, rain storms, high winds and hot temperatures.
+Weather conditions are a must to keep track of during your travels, rainstorms, high winds and hot temperatures.
 These conditions can all be a day breaker for the boondocker.
-Keep a daily check on your local weather channel to make sure you are not in arms way.
-Hot temperatures are the most of my worries living in a RV.
+Keep a daily check on your local weather channel to make sure you are not in harm’s way.
+Hot temperatures are the most of my worries living in an RV.
 See this post on how we deal with the heat.
 Spending for a full hookup campsite for power can take a toll on your finances if you are on a limited income.

 These four issues are not often discussed or are sugar-coated in the camping, boondocking world.
 They are real concerns that will put a crimp in your travels if you’re not prepared to deal with them.
 Think it through, be realistic, prepare and enjoy the ride.